neumaneuma/Blog/DecodingTheConfusingWorldOfEncodings/encodingPart1.md

 [Joel Spolsky](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/) wrote an excellent blog post on this problem.
 Basically the issue was fragmentation.
 Everyone agreed what the first 128 values should map to, but then everyone went and decided their own usage for the remaining 128 values.
 As a result there was no consistency among different locales.

 Let's review what we learned so far.
 We saw that the computer encodes the string `abc` into bits in order to store it.
-We can then view these bits as the computer has stored it in binary, or we can use different representations such as hex. `a` becomes `97`, `b` becomes `98`, `c` becomes `99`, and the Linux OS adds a `10` at the end to indicate `EOF`.
+We can then view these bits as the computer has stored it in binary, or we can use different representations such as hex. `a` becomes `97`, `b` becomes `98`, `c` becomes `99`, and the newline character in Unix is `10`.
 ASCII is just a way to map bits (that computers understand) to characters (that humans understand).

 ASCII leaves a gaping issue though.
 There are a lot more than 128 characters in use!
 What do we do about characters from other languages?
 Other random symbols?
 Emojis???